What is type 1 diabetes?

 How can I manage diabetes?

-If you’re looking to get started with at-home diabetes management:
+Try these tips to get started with at-home diabetes management.

-- Thoughtful food shopping can help set you up for success.
-We all know not to grocery shop when we’re hungry.
+Tip 3.
+Thoughtful food shopping can help set you up for success.
+We all know not to go grocery shopping when we are hungry.
 Take that one step further and try to create your shopping list before heading into the store.
 It will help you stay on task and avoid impulse buys.
 Online grocery shopping is also a great way to cut out picking up foods you may later regret.

-- Talk with an expert if you’re concerned about mental health.
-A diabetes diagnosis—whether type 1 or type 2—is emotional, as is the realization that you now have a lifelong condition to manage.
+Tip 4.
+Talk with an expert if you are concerned about mental health.
+A diabetes diagnosis—whether Type 1 or Type 2—is emotional, as is the realization that you now have a lifelong condition to manage.
 With proper support and education, you can take action and learn how to control your diabetes effectively.

 How do I check my blood glucose levels?

-Ask your physician to order an A1C test to check your blood glucose level.
+Ask your primary care physician (PCP) to order an A1C test to check your blood glucose level.
 This simple test can give you critical insights into your health and inspire you to take action.